Can images help recognize entities? A study of the role of images for Multimodal NER: Datasets

-We use three datasets for evaluation in our experiments: Twitter-2015 from \citet{zhang2018adaptive}, Twitter-2017 from \citet{lu2018visual}, and a Snapchat dataset collected from Snapchat posts for this study.
-The Snapchat dataset is composed of text and image pairs exclusively extracted from snaps submitted to public and crowd-sourced stories (aka ``Our Stories") and is labeled by expert human annotators (entity types: PER, LOC, ORG, MISC).
+In this work, we use three datasets for evaluation in our experiments: Twitter-2015 from \citet{zhang2018adaptive}, Twitter-2017 from \citet{lu2018visual}, and a Snapchat dataset collected from Snapchat posts for this study.
+Due to the weak relatedness between named entities and images in two Twitter datasets, multimodal architectures are not superior to unimodal ones.
+Therefore, we create a new multimodal dataset for further study based on Snapchat posts since text and images from Snapchat are highly related.
+The Snapchat dataset is composed of text and image pairs exclusively extracted from snaps submitted to the public and crowd-sourced stories (aka ``Our Stories") and is labeled by expert human annotators (entity types: PER, LOC, ORG, MISC).
 Examples of such public crowd-sourced stories are the ``Airpods Everywhere Story" or the ``Thanksgiving Story", which comprise snaps that are aggregated for various public themes and events.
-All snaps were posted between January and March, 2020.
+All snaps were posted between January and March 2020.
 Table \ref{tab:datasets} summarizes the data statistics.

-Both Twitter and Snapchat are popular social platforms that allow for multimodal posts, but they have noticeable differences, such as content length and image styles.
-Moreover, in Twitter users can post text and images, or other type of graphic content, but most users default to only text.
+Both Twitter and Snapchat are popular social platforms that allow for multimodal posts but there are marked differences in how users rely on images and text in these two media.
+In Twitter, most users default to use only text.
 Based on statistics of a random sample of 1M tweets, only 22\% of tweets contain images.
-However in Snapchat, the most important content in the snaps is the graphical content, users may even choose not to add any text.
-As can be seen in Table \ref{tab:datasets}, snaps have significantly less text than either of the two Twitter datasets.
+However, on Snapchat, the most important part of the snaps is the visual content: often Snapchat users do not even include any text at all.
+As shown in Table \ref{tab:datasets}, snaps have significantly less text than the two Twitter datasets.